Francis Picabia: Later years

+Reflecting on his break with Dada, Picabia wrote, "If you want to have clean ideas, change them like shirts."
+His career would later be remembered in part for his wide range of artistic styles.
 In 1922, André Breton relaunched Littérature magazine with cover images by Picabia, to whom he gave carte blanche for each issue.
 Picabia drew on religious imagery, erotic iconography, and the iconography of games of chance.